-The Flents Quiet Contours are at the top of our list when it comes to outstanding performance.
+The Flents Quiet Contour earplugs are at the top of our list when it comes to outstanding performance.
 We found the soda bottle shape of these plugs to fit nicely in most ears.
 The back is larger than the tip of this model, which makes them easy to insert.
 The process of inserting the Quiet Contours is also speedy thanks to their rapidly expanding foam.
 During our overnight trials, we found these plugs to be comfy for sleeping as well.
 To top it off, they have a relatively high noise reduction rating of 33 decibels.

 The Flents Quiet Contour plugs are considerably long.
 The curved shape is not well suited for those with smaller ears because you could not insert the plugs far enough to benefit from their profile.
 This model is not designed for swimming — if you plan on getting in the water, you will need to look elsewhere.
 The Quiet Contours can be reused a few times, but ultimately they are disposable.
 Still, we think the Contours are a top-notch product and are ideal for those looking for an easy to use and comfortable model.

 If you're shopping for plugs for commercial or construction purposes or just know that you're going to need large quantities of plugs for yourself, we recommend the Honeywell Laser Lite.
-These plugs are highly conspicuous to easily display to safety inspectors that your employees comply with regulations to ensure that they are protected from ear damage.
-To help keep costs down, the Laser Lites are sold in an array of large quantities to refill any one of the many large dispensers that Honeywell has available for purchase.
+These plugs are highly conspicuous, easily displaying to safety inspectors that your employees are complying with PPE regulations.
+The Laser Lites are sold in an array of large quantities to refill any one of the many large dispensers that Honeywell has available for purchase.
 Not only does using a dispenser cut costs, but it also cuts down on waste.
-If you're working in a large warehouse or job site with a high number of employees, having pairs of plugs that are individually packaged will produce a ton of garbage.
+If you're working in a large warehouse or job site with a high number of employees, individually packaged earplugs will produce a ton of garbage.